The Experts (painting)

 The Experts is an early 19th-century painting by French artist Alexandre-Gabriel Decamps.
-Done in oil on canvas, the painting depicts a group of monkeys examining a painting.
+Done in oil on canvas, the painting depicts a group of chimpanzees examining a painting.
 Decamps intended The Experts to be a work of satire; the apes are dressed in the attire (Singerie) of French gentlemen, and are representative of art critics.
 The painting the group is examining is a landscape by Nicolas Poussin, a 17th-century French painter.
 Decamps' work, which was originally shown at the Paris Salon of 1839, is on display at the Metropolitan Museum of Art.
+It also featured at the Salon of 1855, having been lent by its often the British art collector Lord Henry Seymour-Conway.